WARNING: UNMARKED SPOILERS BELOW. CONTINUE?

 - Go Mad from the Isolation: The terminals in the Combat Evolved Anniversary edition even show him slowly going crazy from his many millennia of isolation.

 - Half-Truth: Tends to do this a lot.
-For example he tells the player that firing the Halos will wipe out the flood, which is true.
-He doesn't bother to also inform you that it does this by wiping out all possible food-sources for the flood (ie, every intelligent species in the galaxy) until the player flat out demands the full story
+For example he tells the player that firing the Halos will wipe out the Flood, which is true.
+He doesn't bother to also inform you that it does this by wiping out all possible food-sources for the Flood (ie, every intelligent specie in the galaxy) until the player flat out demands the full story.

 - HeelFace Revolving Door: Switches sides throughout the original trilogy, depend on which protocols are at play or not.